lordmathis/llamactl/docs/quick-start.md

 ```

 !!! note "API Key"
     If you disabled authentication in your config, you can use any value for `api_key` (e.g., `"not-needed"`).
-Otherwise, use the inference API key shown in the terminal output on startup.
+Otherwise, use the inference API key you created via the web UI (Settings → API Keys).

 ### List Available Models